Bhavikhpatel/Car-Detection-with-YOLO/README.md

-# Car Detection using YOLOv2
+# Car Detection using YOLO

 This repository contains a Python implementation for detecting objects in images using a pre-trained YOLOv2 (You Only Look Once) model.
 The core logic is implemented in a Jupyter Notebook (`car_detection_using_yolo.ipynb`) and utilizes TensorFlow 2.x and Keras.